Breastfeeding and Colic in Baby

 - Acid reflux may sometimes be confused with colic.
 If your baby spits up a lot, it could be a sign of reflux.

 - It was believed that cow's milk would cause gut irritation during the first few weeks of a baby's life and that a mother should avoid eating anything containing: Lactoglobulin, casein, lactalbumin, sodium caseinate, and whey.
-But recent research suggests that introducing "culprit allergy foods" into your baby's diet in small amounts from the age of 4 months can prevent allergic reactions later on.
+However, recent research suggests that introducing "culprit allergy foods" into your baby's diet in small amounts from the age of 4 months can prevent allergic reactions later on.
 A mother is now encouraged to eat these foods during pregnancy and breastfeeding unless she herself is allergic to a specific food.
 Some culprit foods include dairy products, nuts, fish, eggs, wheat, soy, and citrus fruits.
 Reference for this new information: Allergies - Where are we now? & Early consumption of peanuts in infancy is associated with a low prevalence of peanut allergy.

 - An overactive letdown can cause colic.
 This is when a mother's milk sprays into her baby’s mouth too quickly, and her baby chokes while breastfeeding.
 The overactive letdown can cause a baby to swallow air, which results in tummy cramps.
-Mothers that have an overactive letdown can lie down while breastfeeding.
+Mothers who have an overactive letdown can lie down while breastfeeding.
 This is done so that the excess milk runs down the side of a baby’s mouth.
 Expressing some milk before breastfeeding can also help decrease the force of the letdown.

 - Smoking causes colic.